-Best wireless headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best wireless headphones you can buy in 2022.
+Best wireless headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Bluetooth headphones you can buy in 2022.

 Wireless headphones have come a long way in the last decade.
 The wireless revolution means ever-more advanced Bluetooth codecs, longer-lasting batteries and better-sounding performance – great news for those of us who value both quality sound and the convenience of no wires.
 But the best news?
-That innovation looks only to be continuing on an upward trajectory, with wireless technologies and audio-enhancing hardware and software far from stagnant – exemplified by a new wave of very premium over-ears such as the Apple AirPods Max and Mark Levinson No.5909, as well as the more accessible Sony WH-1000XM5 wireless noise-cancelling over-ears, which top this list of the best wireless headphones you can currently buy.
+That innovation looks only to be continuing on an upward trajectory, with wireless technologies and audio-enhancing hardware and software far from stagnant – exemplified by a new wave of very premium over-ears such as the Apple AirPods Max and Mark Levinson No.5909, as well as the more accessible Sony WH-1000XM5, which top this list of the best wireless headphones out there for value.

-While a few years ago we would have still recommended the best wired headphones for those who prioritise sound quality (and for the utmost sound-per-pound performance, we still would), the very best wireless headphones these days really do make ideal companions for listening to music on the move.
+While a few years ago we would have still recommended the best wired headphones for those who prioritise sound quality (and for the utmost sound-per-pound performance, we still would), the very best Bluetooth headphones these days really do make ideal companions for listening to music on the move.